aziis98/bash-vcs/README.md

-# My Personal Bash VCS
+# Shell VCS

-A very small shell utility to version files, this is based mostly on `uuidgen` and `sha256sum` and some other common unix cli utilities.
+A very small shell utility to version files.
+This is an extremely semplified version of git and is based mostly on `uuidgen` and `sha256sum` and some other common unix cli utilities.

 ```
 $ wc -l *.sh